 Read any medical publication as of late, and you’ll most likely find ‘physician burnout’ as one of the most common topics discussed under the umbrella of healthcare’s most pressing challenges.
 In fact, a report entitled ‘A crisis in health care: a call to action on physician burnout’, released by the Harvard School of Public Health in collaboration with the Massachusetts Health & Hospital Association and the Massachusetts Medical Society, has revealed serious statistics about physician burnout.
 Defined as the condition by which a physician loses ‘satisfaction and a sense of efficacy in their work’, physician burnout has become widespread and complex with more than 78% of respondents suffering from a sense of professional burnout.
 The Medscape Radiologist Lifestyle, Happiness and Burnout Report 2019, takes the findings even deeper, analyzing the factors that affect professionals within the radiology environment.
-The report found that only 25% of radiologists were happy or extremely happy – 44% reported that they were experiencing physician burnout in this field, putting radiology in the top 10 for specializations with the highest burnout.
+The report found that only 25% of radiologists were happy or extremely happy – 44% reported that they were experiencing physician burnout in radiology, putting the field in the top 10 for specializations with the highest burnout.

 The primary factors that influence physician burnout, according to the Medscape report, are long hours, lack of control or autonomy, too many bureaucratic tasks, and feeling like ‘a cog in a wheel’.
 These points are reinforced by a paper published on the National Academy of Medicine website, that found working too many hours and in a specialization can increase burnout by a significant percent.
 The Medscape report also found that burnout saw 32% of respondent radiologists admit to making errors they would not have normally made and 14% didn’t take notes as carefully as they would have in the past.
 These factors, along with the cost of burnout in the healthcare profession, emphasize how important it is to invest in solutions focused on preventing physician burnout.